leiferlab/savitzkygolay/README.md

 Get the derivatives with the function ```get_*D_derivative()```.
 For the 1D case, the arguments are ```(size, polynomial order, derivative order)```.
 For the N-dimensional case, ```size``` and ```polynomial order``` are repeated for N times.

 To keep the repository lightweight, only a few filters are provided (all the 1D and 3D filters together are 150 MB).
 If you need additional ones, ask Francesco.

+The actual filtering of data still has to be implemented.